 Land Title Transfer Delays

 Alberta Land Titles is currently experiencing delays in the processing of land title transfers and name & address updates.
-If you have purchased a property and have not received your assessment and tax notice by early June, contact (780) 623-1747 or email firstname.lastname@example.orgIf you did not receive your 2022 tax notice after purchasing a new home in early 2022 due to processing delays at Alberta Land Titles, and were charged a penalty on July 1.
-You can apply for the penalty reimbursement through the link below at Alberta Government - Property tax late penalty reimbursement.
+If you have purchased a property and have not received your assessment and tax notice by early June, contact (780) 623-1747 or email firstname.lastname@example.orgIf you did not receive your tax notice after purchasing a new home due to processing delays at Alberta Land Titles, and were charged a penalty on July 1, you can apply for the penalty reimbursement through the link below at Alberta Government - Property tax late penalty reimbursement.

 NOTE: Non-receipt of your assessment and property tax notice does not exempt you from paying property taxes by the due date or late payment penalties.
 Contact our office before the June 30 due date.